chittyos/chittyassets/replit.md

-# ChittyAssets - Enterprise Asset Management Platform
+# ChittyAssets - Universal Asset Ownership Verification System

 ## Overview

-ChittyAssets is a comprehensive, AI-powered asset management system designed to transform any smartphone into a professional-grade asset protection platform.
-The application enables users to scan receipts, track warranties, generate legal evidence, and protect assets with AI-powered blockchain verification capabilities.
+ChittyAssets is the asset ownership verification layer of the ChittyChain ecosystem, implementing the "prove ownership once, trusted everywhere" model.
+As part of the Chitty Foundation's mission to "make proof as frictionless as speech," ChittyAssets transforms smartphones into professional-grade asset protection platforms that integrate seamlessly with ChittyID, ChittyTrust, and ChittyChain.

-The system combines mobile-first responsive design with enterprise security features, real-time collaboration capabilities, and intelligent document analysis to provide a complete asset lifecycle management solution.
+The system provides evidence-centric asset management with tamper-proof chain-of-custody, AI-powered document analysis, and blockchain anchoring through ChittyChain's off-chain immutability and on-chain settlement layers.
+ChittyAssets serves critical use cases including divorce proceedings, insurance claims, legal disputes, and property transactions by providing immutable proof of asset ownership and value.

 ## User Preferences